Bourkekev/ms4-power-fitness-gym/README.md

 ### User Stories

 This section provides insight into the UX process, focusing on who this website is for, what it is that they want to achieve and how this project is the best way to help them achieve these things.
 It expands on the main features as were listed above.
 There are quite a lot of different user stories, depending on whether the user is a casual shopper, a Gym Member or the Store owner/manager.
-Instead of writing this list here I have linked to a spreadsheet that I created to guide the development and help me make sure all the functionality was addressed.
+Instead of writing this list here, I have linked to a spreadsheet of User Stories that I created to guide the development and help me make sure all the functionality was addressed.
 You can see this in the spreadsheet below:

 [User Stories Spreadsheet](https://docs.google.com/spreadsheets/d/1crRy0zZcZ_VDK97j8zLyTicSSnBYAvQEznwdIqWQYkI/edit?usp=sharing)